Apple’s pushed the iOS 14.4 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

-We’re having a good experience on iOS 14.1, but some iPhone X users are running into trouble.
+We’re having a good experience on iOS 14.4, but some iPhone X users have run into trouble.

 The current list of iOS 14 problems includes abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, Exchange issues, and many more.

-Apple recently stopped signing on iOS 14.0.1 which means you can’t drop your iPhone X’s software back to the previous version of iOS 14 in an attempt to improve its performance.
-You can’t downgrade to iOS 14.0 or iOS 13 either.
+Apple has stopped signing on iOS 14.3 which means you can’t drop your iPhone X’s software back to the previous version of iOS 14 in an attempt to improve its performance.

 If you’re unfamiliar with the downgrade process, take a look at our guide.